STRAWBERRY: Finding haloes in the gravitational potential

 \subsection{Bound masses}

 In this final section, we investigate how our previously introduced mass definition, $M_{\rm bound}$, relates to the wider ecosystem of masses used in cosmology.
 Indeed, \citet{Stucker2021}, observe that, at $z=0$, the bound mass appears to closely track the SO mass $M_{\rm 200b}$.
 Here, we wish to see if this is also the case at higher redshift.
-To begin, we estimate the median mass ratio $M_{\rm 200b}/M_{\rm bound}$ as a function of $M_{\rm bound}$.
+To begin, we estimate the median mass ratio $M_{\rm 200b}/M_{\rm bound}$ as a function of $M_{\rm 200b}$.
 This ratio, shown as grey lines in Fig.~\ref{fig:mass_ratio_redshift}, is computed for four redshifts, $z=0,\ 0.5,\ 1.0,$ and $2.0$, corresponding with the shade of each line, respectively from brightest to darkest.
 We plot the resulting curves omitting the scatter around these measurements for visual clarity, the latter being roughly constant, $\sigma\simeq0.2$, for all masses and redshift.

-At redshift $z=0$ we recover that the bound mass is comparable to $M_{\rm 200 b}$.
-On the other hand, we observe a strong redshift dependence, with high redshift haloes of a given mass having larger values of $M_{\rm 200 b}$ relative to $M_{\rm bound}$ than their low redshift counterparts.
-Simultaneously, we see a mass dependent trend emerge, indicating that, for $z>0$, lower mass haloes contain more unbound material within $r_{\rm 200 b}$ than their high mass counterparts.
-By plotting the median mass ratio of the bound mass contained within $r_{\rm 200b}$ to the total bound mass, in pink using the same brightness convention as previously, we find that this trend is strongly reduced, indicating that for most redshifts $r_{200\rm b}$ contains the majority of bound particles.
+At redshift $z=0$, we recover that the bound mass is comparable to $M_{\rm 200 b}$.
+At higher redshifts, we see that while both masses remain qualitatively similar, the ratio does shift to a lower value.
+This trend is driven by the bound region being more extended at higher redshifts, which can also be seen in Fig.~\ref{fig:profile_redshift}.
+We can further observe this trend by plotting the ratio of the amount of bound mass within $r_{\rm 200 b}$ with respect to the total bound mass, in pink, using the same brightness convention as previously.
+In doing so, we can clearly observe that this ratio increases with redshift.
+This indicates that at higher redshifts $r_{\rm 200 b}$ contains less bound material than at lower redshift, reinforcing the observation that the bound region is more extended at higher redshifts.